 If you have experience of Bulimia or Anorexia it’s important to remember that skydiving is an extreme sport and there are risk factors linked to osteoporosis, heart conditions, and blood conditions.
 We recommend consulting your doctor before booking a skydive.

-You can find out more about Skyline’s procedures and read the medical form here.
+Find out more about Skyline’s procedures and read the medical form.

 Inappropriate Fundraising Activities